A narrative of the history of the Minters of Eyke, Suffolk

 But with the arrival of the Railway in 1842 and the demise of mail and stagecoach services that had made Hockerill so popular, its prosperity ended as abruptly as it had begun.
 By now, though, it was no longer a hilltop outpost.

-In 1851, in an advertisement in the Ipswich Journal, William offered 'to be let or sold, with immediate possession' 'a compact freehold cottage residence, workshop, stable, sheds and other out-offices, with large and productive garden, in all about one acre, suitable for private occupation or business purposes'.
+In 1851, in an advertisement in the Ipswich Journal, William offered “to be let or sold, with immediate possession” “a compact freehold cottage residence, workshop, stable, sheds and other out-offices, with large and productive garden, in all about one acre, suitable for private occupation or business purposes”.

 In 1861, William and Mary Jane were still living in Eyke.
 Three of their children continued to live at home: Robert, who was 23 and working as a carpenter; Sarah, who was 21 and working as a dressmaker; and Mary Ann, who was 14.

 - Robert married Eliza White, the daughter of Samuel White, a labourer, on 27 April 1859 at St Michael South Elmham.
-However, Eliza died within a few years and, on 20 May 1862 at Eyke Parish Church, Robert married her 28-year-old sister, Emily White, who was born in Bungay.
+However, Eliza died later that year and, on 20 May 1862 at Eyke Parish Church, Robert married her 28-year-old sister, Emily White, who was born in Bungay.
 By 1871 Robert and Emily had moved to Mile End Old Town where they were living at 45 Allard Road with their two sons, Robert G and Walter E. By 1881 they had moved again to West Ham and were living at 87 Disraeli Road.
 Robert senior was working as a carpenter.
 Robert (17) was working as a painter and Walter (13) as an assistant in a grocer's shop.
 Robert senior died of pulmonary phthisis on 27 August 1887 at 10 Bessborough Road, Little Ilford.
 He was 50.
 In 1891, his widow Emily was living at 2 Middle Road, West Ham, with her two sons and a nephew, Walter Thurkettle (18), the son of Mary Anne (see below).
 In 1901, Emily was still living at Middle Road (although at number 3 according to the census), still with her two sons, neither of whom had married.

 - Sarah married George Patrick, a 34-year-old bricklayer from Ufford, Suffolk, the son of Samuel Patrick, a miller, on 20 April 1863 at Eyke Parish Church at the age of 23.
 By 1866, they had moved to Forest Hill.
 In 1871 they were living at 1 Laburnum Cottages, West Road, with their five children, Susan (7), Mary Ann (6), Charles (5), (Sarah) Elizabeth (4) and (Mary) Alice (3).
 In 1881, they were at 18 Beadnell Road with their five youngest children, Elizabeth (13), Alice (12), Rose (8), Noah (7) and Violet (11 months).
 In 1891 they were still at 47 Beadnell Road with Noah and Violet.
 Noah was working as a butcher.
 By 1901 George had died and Sarah had moved back to Suffolk and was living with her eldest daughter, Susan, at Deben Villa, Deben Road, Woodbridge.
 In 1911 Sarah (who was by then 71) was living alone at Leeks Hill Cottages, Melton (which is about a mile north-east of Woodbridge).

 - Mary Anne moved to London sometime before 1867 and, like her elder sister and brother-in-law, was living in Forest Hill.
 On 25 December 1867 at St Saviour Parish Church, Lewisham, at the age of 22, she married Edward Thurkettle, a 24-year-old railway porter from Suffolk, who was also living in Forest Hill.
 He was the son of William Thurkettle, a carpenter.
-They had at least eight children, all born in Mile End: George (born 1869), William E (1871) and Walter (1873, but died the following year), William (1871), Agnes (1873), Walter (1876), Harry (1878) and Ada (1881).
+They had at least seven children, all born in Mile End: George (born 1869), William E (1871) and Walter (1873, who presumably died in infancy), William (1871), Agnes (1873), Walter (1876), Harry (1878) and Ada (1881).
 In 1871 the family were living at North Terrace, Mile End Old Town.
 By 1881, they had moved to 10 Portman Place, also in Mile End.
 In 1887 they were living at 1 Salisbury Road, Forest Gate.
 In 1891 they were living at 15 Railway Street, Bromley (although Walter was living with his uncle Robert and aunt Emily in West Ham (see above).
 In 1901 Edward was living, apparently alone, at 377 Grosvenor Buildings, Manisty Street, Poplar.
 But in 1911, he and Mary Ann were living together at 17 Willow Grove, Plaistow.

 By 1871, William and Mary Jane had joined their daughter, Sarah Patrick, and her family at 1 Laburnum Cottages, West Road, Forest Hill.
 This meant that the whole family had left Eyke by 1871, with all except the eldest son, William, having migrated to the east end of London.